kbx81/ClimateSprinklerController/HARDWARE.md

 I use a couple `satellite` units to monitor and report to Home Assistant the temperature in remote (with respect to the wired-in `controller` build) rooms.
 This data can then be used to guide the `controller` that is physically connected to the HVAC system.
 It's easy to aggregate the data from any number of `satellite` units and, with the right automations in place, use it to control the system.
 In addition, `satellite` units can provide alternate points of control for the system; for example, put one next to your bed and you could adjust the temperature without using your smartphone or voice control (and potentially waking up your SO in the process).

 `Controller` units are builds that have (some) switching hardware but may or may not have a display.
 If built with a display, you can probably mount it on the wall as a direct replacement for your existing thermostat.
-With no display, the controller unit can still control your HVAC system (or whatever else you've wired up to it), you just won't be able to interact with it locally (at least, not easily).
+With no display, the controller can still control your HVAC system (or whatever else you've wired up to it), you just won't be able to interact with it locally (at least, not easily).
 While building it this way might seem like a silly idea, _this is the solution to the "not enough wires" problem._

 ### Solving the "Not Enough Wires" Problem